bbottema/simple-java-mail/modules/simple-java-mail/src/test/interop/openpgpjs/README.md

 # OpenPGP.js interoperability fixture

-The checked-in keys and MIME messages under `src/test/resources/openpgpjs` were generated with OpenPGP.js 6.3.1, independently of the Bouncy Castle implementation used by `openpgp-module`.
+The checked-in keys and MIME messages under `src/test/resources/openpgpjs` were generated with OpenPGP.js 6.3.1, independently of the PGPainless/Bouncy Castle implementation used by `openpgp-module`.

 From this directory: